openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/olfactoryCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Olfactory cortex' is a regional part of brain.
-It is part of the cerebral cortex and olfactory lobe.
+   :definition: Is a regional part of brain.
+Is part of the cerebral cortex and the olfactory lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002894) ('is_a' and 'relationship')]
    :description: Aggregate brain region defined as those areas of cerebral cortex receiving direct synaptic input from the olfactory bulb (Price, 1973).
-The most recognized structure is the piriform cortex (prepyriform area), but other areas are often included, e.g., the olfactory tubercle.
+It usually includes the piriform cortex and sometimes other areas. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002894)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0107946
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002894#olfactory-cortex-1
    :name: olfactory cortex